hermannpencole/nifi-config/README.md

 # TODO

-add version management that undeploy the old version automatically
+add version management that undeploy the old version automatically (maybe in 1.2.X with component version http://bryanbende.com/development/2017/05/10/apache-nifi-1-2-0-component-versioning)

 All idea are welcome.